Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Vintage Sidney Hollowware skillet

-The script logo is considered the oldest of the logo design.
-The logo is quite beautiful and also simple.
-It is embossed with the word Sidney followed by 0 for Ohio, and the lettering is in a cursive writing style.
+The script logo is considered the oldest of the logo designs.
+The logo is quite beautiful and simple.
+The word Sidney is followed by 0 for Ohio, and the lettering is cursive.
+The branding has slight variations, with some logos receiving more embellishments, such as flowers in the word Sidney.

 Antique Sidney cast iron skillet with script logo